MSRConnections/Azure-training-course/Day 2/3. Windows HPC Server 2012 Cluster/1. windows-hpc-install/README.md

 - _Image_ An image is a template that you use to create a new virtual machine.
 An image doesn’t have specific settings like a running virtual machine, such as the computer name and user account settings.
 If you use an image to create a virtual machine, an operating system disk is automatically created for the new virtual machine.
 - _Disk_ A disk is a VHD that you can boot and mount as a running version of an operating system.
 After an image is provisioned, it becomes a disk.
 A disk is always created when you use an image to create a virtual machine.
 Any VHD that is attached to virtualized hardware and that is running as part of a service is a disk.

 We will create a Windows Server 2012 Datacenter VM from the Windows Server 2012 Datacenter image to serve as the HPC compute cluster's _head node_.

-The
+> - - - - - - - - - - - - - - - - - - - - -
+> **IMPORTANT**
+>
+> Windows Server 2012 **R2** is currently **not** supported by HPC Pack.
+Please use Windows Server 2012 edition for creating the head node.
+> - - - - - - - - - - - - - - - - - - - - -

 1. Log in to the [Windows Azure Management Portal](https://manage.windowsazure.com).